• Skip to content

 First reactions

-• Avoid being critical or judgmental, or getting emotional.
+- Avoid criticism, judgment or emotion.
 If you need to let off steam, choose another adult to talk to when your child isn’t around.

 Next steps

-• If you need a bit of time to calm down or gather your thoughts before you talk, set a time to talk later.
+- If you need time to calm down or gather your thoughts before you talk, set a time to talk later.
 Make sure it’s soon – don’t wait until the next day.
 Your child might go ahead without your input in the meantime.

-• If your child has some specific issues they want your help with and you’re not sure how to advise them, say so.
+- If your child has specific issues they want your help with and you’re not sure how to advise them, say so.
 Offer to work with your child to find out what they need to know – for example, about contraception, sexuality, alcohol and so on.

 Your child is becoming an independent young person with their own beliefs, values and opinions.
 There’ll be times when you and your child have different opinions about tricky topics.
 That’s OK.
 This gives you both the chance to hear and respect new perspectives.